RevenueCat/revenuecat-docs/docs_source/💰 Subscription Guidance/managing-subscriptions.md

 ## Google Play

 In order to perform upgrades and downgrades for Google Play subscriptions, you will need to set the old product ID on `PurchaseParams.Builder`.
-Setting the proration mode optional but will default to `IMMEDIATE_WITH_TIME_PRORATION`.
+Proration mode is optional and will default to `IMMEDIATE_WITHOUT_TIME_PRORATION`.

 [block:file]
-{"language":"text","name":"Kotlin","file":"code_blocks/💰 Subscription Guidance/managing-subscriptions_1.txt"}
+{"language":"kotlin","name":"Kotlin","file":"code_blocks/💰 Subscription Guidance/managing-subscriptions_1.kt"}
 [/block]
 [block:file]
 {"language":"java","name":"Java","file":"code_blocks/💰 Subscription Guidance/managing-subscriptions_2.java"}
 [/block]

-> 📘 Supported proration modes
->
-> RevenueCat currently only supports the proration modes `IMMEDIATE_WITH_TIME_PRORATION` and `IMMEDIATE_WITHOUT_PRORATION`.
-Using alternate proration modes will work accurately for the customer subscription, but the pricing will not be correctly reflected in RevenueCat
+Google documentation provides [examples of each proration mode](https://developer.android.com/google/play/billing/subscriptions#proration), behavior when [upgrading with free trial or intro price offers](https://developer.android.com/google/play/billing/subscriptions#upgrade-free-trial), and [recommendations](https://developer.android.com/google/play/billing/subscriptions#proration-recommendations) for which proration mode to use in different scenarios.

+[block:parameters]
+{
+  "data": {
+    "h-0": "Mode",
+    "h-1": "Description",
+    "0-0": "**IMMEDIATE_WITHOUT_PRORATION**",
+    "0-1": "Old subscription is cancelled, and new subscription takes effect immediately.  \nUser is charged for the full price of the new subscription on the old subscription's expiration date.  \nThis is the default behavior.  \n  \nGoogle recommends this mode for upgrading while in a free trial.", "1-0": "**IMMEDIATE_WITH_TIME_PRORATION**",
+    "1-1": "Old subscription is cancelled, and new subscription takes effect immediately.  \nAny time remaining on the old subscription is used to push out the first payment date for the new subscription.  \nUser is charged the full price of new subscription once that prorated time has passed.  \nThe purchase will fail if this mode is used when switching between  `SubscriptionOption`s of the same `StoreProduct`", "2-0": "**IMMEDIATE_AND_CHARGE_FULL_PRICE**",
+    "2-1": "Replacement takes effect immediately, and the user is charged full price of new plan and is given a full billing cycle of subscription, plus remaining prorated time from the old plan.", "3-0": "**IMMEDIATE_AND_CHARGE_PRORATED_PRICE**",
+    "3-1": "Replacement takes effect immediately, and the billing cycle remains the same.
+The price difference for the remaining period is then charged to the user.  \n  \nNote: This option is available only for a subscription upgrade, where the price per unit of time increases.  \n  \nGoogle recommends this mode for upgrading to a more expensive tier, and for upgrading while in a free trial which will end access to the free trial.", "4-0": "**DEFERRED**",
+    "4-1": "Replacement takes effect when the old plan expires, and the new price will be charged at the same time.  \n  \nGoogle recommends this mode for downgrading to a less expensive tier, and for changing recurring period on the same tier (from monthly to annual).  \n  \n**Important**: [Google Server Notifications](doc:google-server-notifications) are required to be configured for `DEFERRED` mode to work properly."
+  },
+  "cols": 2,
+  "rows": 5,
+  "align": [
+    "left",
+    "left"
+  ]
+}
+[/block]

 ## Amazon Appstore